symfony/symfony-docs/components/mailer.rst

 ``smtp://user:pass@example.com`` or ``sendmail+smtp://default`` to use the
 ``sendmail`` binary.
 To disable the transport, use ``null://null``.

-For third-party providers, refers to the following table:
+For third-party providers, refer to the following table:

 ==================== ========================================== =========================================== ========================================
  Provider             SMTP                                       HTTP                                        API